Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

 \subsubsection{Pseudorandom (\Random, \autoref{alg:pr}).}

-The most basic IP allocation policy (and that used by major cloud providers~\cite{almohri2019predictability,pauley_measuring_2022}) is pseudorandom allocation.
-Here, IPs are sampled randomly from the pool of available addresses, with the only restriction that IPs cannot be used within $d_{reuse}$ (\SI{30}{min} as observed on a major cloud provider).
+The most basic IP allocation policy (and that used by major cloud providers~\cite{almohri_predictability_2020,pauley_measuring_2022}) is pseudorandom allocation.
+Here, IPs are sampled randomly from the pool of available addresses, with the only restriction being that IPs cannot be used within $d_{reuse}$ (\SI{30}{min} as observed by prior work~\cite{pauley_measuring_2022}).
 It has benefits for ease of use and understanding, as minimal information needs to be associated with the address.
 Further, the pool could be managed in a distributed fashion (such as within separate datacenters).